Skip to main content

 Are pre-fab or modular ADUs cheaper in Newport Beach?

-Not necessarily.
-While the 'unit' cost of a pre-fabricated ADU can seem lower, the total project cost often ends up being comparable to a traditional stick-built unit.
-The price you see from a modular company usually doesn't include site work, foundation, utility connections, transportation, and craning the unit into place.
-These 'soft costs' are particularly high in Newport Beach due to difficult access and stringent site requirements.
-By the time you add all these expenses, the potential savings may be minimal.
-However, the primary advantage of pre-fab can be a faster construction timeline once the unit arrives on site.
+The price from a modular company usually does not include 'soft costs' which are particularly high in Newport Beach due to difficult access and stringent site requirements.
+By the time you add all expenses for the foundation, utility connections, transport, and craning, the potential savings may be minimal.
+The primary advantage of pre-fab can be a faster construction timeline once the unit arrives on site, not necessarily a lower total cost.

 What are the biggest factors that increase the ADU Newport Beach cost?

-Beyond the obvious factors of size and finish quality, the three biggest cost drivers in Newport Beach are site conditions, utility upgrades, and Coastal Commission requirements.
-A sloped lot requiring extensive grading and retaining walls can add over $100,000 to a project.
-If your main home has an older electrical panel or sewer line, you may face tens of thousands in upgrade costs to support the new unit.
-Finally, the consulting fees, specialized reports, and potential design compromises required to satisfy the Coastal Commission can significantly inflate the soft costs of your project before construction even begins.
+Site conditions can dramatically affect your budget.
+A sloped lot requiring extensive grading and retaining walls, for instance, can add over $100,000 to the total cost.
+Furthermore, if your main home has an older electrical panel or sewer line, you may face tens of thousands in upgrade costs to support the new ADU.
+Finally, satisfying the Coastal Commission in Newport Beach often requires consulting fees, specialized reports, and potential design compromises, all of which increase the project's soft costs before you break ground.

 Can I sell my Newport Beach ADU separately from my main house?

-Ready to Start Your ADU Project?
+Ready to scope a ADU project?